jotasprout/jotasprout.github.io-OLD/_posts/2017-08-02-P-is-for-PHP.markdown

     log_errors=On
     error_log=/var/log/httpd/php_scripts_error.log

-We also want to disallow remote code execution (explain what this means)
+We also want to disallow remote code execution (EXPLAIN what this means)

 `some code goes here`